VMware's quarterly profit jumps nearly four-fold

-(Reuters) - Business software maker VMware Inc (VMW.N) reported a near four-fold rise in first-quarter profit as it booked a gain of $781 million from Pivotal Software’s initial public offering.
+May 31 (Reuters) - Business software maker VMware Inc reported a near four-fold rise in first-quarter profit as it booked a gain of $781 million from Pivotal Software’s initial public offering.

 Net income jumped to $942 million, or $2.29 per share, in the quarter ended May 4, from $245 million, or 59 cents per share, a year earlier.